yeqown/protoc-gen-fieldmask/README.md

 # protoc-gen-fieldmask

 Generate FieldMask utilities for protobuf, support [Go](https://golang.org), maybe more programing languages later.
+ FieldMask is a protobuf message type, it's used to represent a set of fields to response to `Client` side.
+It looks like `grapgql` but takes effect on the server inside calls.

+To help developer to avoid repeating codes to deal with `FieldMask` message, this plugin generates a set of utilities to deal with `FieldMask` message.

 ### Installation